Why Living Liver Donation?

 More recently, techniques have been developed for adult-to-adult donation, which requires a larger portion of the donor liver.
 The first such donation occurred in 1995.

-As with kidney donation, there is increasing interest in “nondirected” or living unrelated donation from strangers.
+As with kidney donation, there has been an increase in “nondirected” or living unrelated donation from strangers.
 The first such donation in the US occurred in 1999.
+There have also been a small but increasing number of paired donations, the first of which was performed in 2014.